Deepolis

 Deepolis was a 3D online browser based game, developed by Bigpoint.
 Released on 17 December 2008, the game is available in 20 languages (as of November 2009).

-Deepolis was nominated for the German Developer Prize in the category "Best browser game in 2009" and for the KGC Award 2009.
+Deepolis was nominated for the Deutscher Entwicklerpreis award in the category "Best browser game in 2009" and for the KGC Award 2009.

 The game won the Red dot design award (Communication Design) 2009 in the category "Digital Games".

 On 1 February 2020, the final Deepolis servers went offline.

 Game play

 In Deepolis, the player takes on the role of under water admiral commanding a submarine in a three-dimensional underwater world, with the aim of completing quests and sinking other players and NePCs.
 As a result, the player collects experience points (EP) and advances upwards through the levels.

 The game optionally supports player clans, both for PVP and PVE play.

 It is possible to win a maximum amount of 10,000 Euro in a tournament.
 All players enter a Jackpot battle combat competition with other players on a special Jackpot battle map.
 One can collect their Jackpot Euros in the game by collecting flotsam.
 If one doesn't collect the whole 10,000 Euros, they will get their collected amount of Jackpot Euros if they are able to win the Jackpot battle.